Using PostgreSQL

 in the Migration chapter.

-CAP Java SDK is tested on PostgreSQL 15.
-Most CAP features are supported on PostgreSQL.
+CAP Java 3 is tested on PostgreSQL 16 and most CAP features are supported on PostgreSQL.

 Learn more about features and limitations of using CAP with PostgreSQL